BrooksPoltl/WordWise/BUG_BASH.md

 - I set the algorithms for readability to 1 for testing, will need to change back to 5
 - AI rewrites (readability, passive) are lost if text changes during API call.
 This is likely a race condition where the suggestion ID changes mid-request, so when the response returns, it can't find the original suggestion to update. (done)
 - display name is not optional
 - Pasting large text does not work initially (could be bullet issue?)
-Detects the errors but doesn't highlight
+Detects the errors but doesn't highlight, works after save though?